dlakelan/routerperf/README.md

 # Router custom QoS script: SimpleHFSCgamerscript.sh

-SimpleHFSCgamerscript.sh is a shell script that will set up highly responsive QoS for a wired router with a single LAN on OpenWrt
+SimpleHFSCgamerscript.sh is a shell script that will set up highly responsive QoS for a wired router with a single LAN on OpenWrt.
+It is important that you use a single ethernet device for your LAN, not a bridge with wifi, otherwise this script will not see all packets coming down from the internet as it only regulates ONE lan device and a bridge with ethernet and wifi contains two devices.

 - log into your OpenWrt router
 - cd /etc